 Located between Alief and Bellaire, Houston’s Chinatown area is home to some of the must culturally rich scenes, people, and cuisines.
+When making the rounds for Lunar New Year in Houston, you should stop by Chinatown in Bellaire.
 From perusing all the goods inside H-Mart to singing your heart out at karaoke, read on to discover 10 incredible things to do in Chinatown, Houston.

 1. Go to Town on Cloud-Shaped Cheesecakes